LGN520/farreach-public/benchmark.md

 - [calculate_statistics.sh](scripts/remote/calculate_statistics.sh): calculate throughput and latency under static or dynamic workload
 - [calculate_bwcost.sh](scripts/remote/calculate_bwcost.sh): calculate bandwidth cost
 - [calculate_recovery_time.sh](scripts/remote/calculate_recovery_time.sh): calculate recovery time
+- NOTEs
+	- If you use [automatic way (3.1 and 3.2)](#31-regular-experiments) to perform evaluation
+		- As the exp scripts have aggregated the statistics automatically, you can redirect scripts' output and find aggregate statistics in the output file
+		- For example, after `nohup bash scripts/exps/run_exp_ycsb.sh >tmp.out 2>&1 &`, you can find statistics in tmp.out
+	- If you use [manual way (4.1 and 4.2)](#41-evaluate-dynamic-workload) to perform evaluation
+		- You can run the aggregate scripts (e.g., calculate_statistics.sh) guided in [5.2](#52-scripts-usage-and-example) to get the aggregate statistics
+		- The aggregate scripts will calculate the statistics based on the setting in global.sh, common.sh, and {method}/config.ini

 </br></br>